loighic/proofs/CR_03--in-class.md

 (2) Work together.
 You have plenty of time to complete the assignment.
 So, don't work ahead of the others in your group.

+(3) Use the textbook to check the rules.
+Don't guess!

 ---

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" points="25" late-credit="20"}